 PatientPlus articles are written by UK doctors and are based on research evidence, UK and European Guidelines.
 They are designed for health professionals to use, so you may find the language more technical than the condition leaflets.

-Often atraumatic or associated with a minor injury, slipped capital femoral epiphysis (SCFE) - also known as slipped upper femoral epiphysis - is one of the most common adolescent hip disorders and represents a unique type of instability of the proximal femoral growth plate.
+Often atraumatic or associated with a minor injury, slipped capital femoral epiphysis (SCFE) is one of the most common adolescent hip disorders and represents a unique type of instability of the proximal femoral growth plate.
 Four separate clinical groups are seen:

 - Pre-slip: wide epiphyseal line without slippage.

 - Acute form (10-15%): slippage occurs suddenly, normally spontaneously.

 - Acute-on-chronic: slippage occurs acutely where there is already existing chronic slip.

 - Chronic (85%): steadily progressive slippage (the most common form).

 The condition is also categorised as stable or unstable, which has greater prognostic value:

 - Stable (90% of cases): the patient is able to walk and osteonecrosis is very rare.